Team2068/Muhkeighnzeigh/README.md

 ### If it's the first time you've contributed to this repo:

-1. Clone the repo to your computer - `git clone https://github.com/Team2068/2020CommandCode.git`
+- Clone the repo to your computer using the current URL.

 ### Any time you want to make a change:

 We use a feature branch workflow.
 You can read more about that [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).

 1. Create and checkout a new branch.
-  * `git checkout -b <your_branch_name>`, where <your_branch_name> is a descriptive name for your branch.
-For example `fix-shooter-wheel`, `two-ball-auto`, or `climbing`.
+  - `git checkout -b <your_branch_name>`, where <your_branch_name> is a descriptive name for your branch.
+For example `fix-shooter-wheel`.
 Use dashes in the branch name, not underscores.
 2. Make whatever code changes you want/need/ to make.
 Be sure to write tests for your changes!
 3. Commit your work locally.
-  * If you're on a shared laptop set the author of the commit message by: `git commit --author="Author Name <email@address.com>"`
+  - If you're on a shared laptop set the author of the commit message by: `git commit --author="Author Name <email@address.com>"`
-  * Try to make your commits as atomic (small) as possible.
+  - Try to make your commits small, like example.
 For example, moving functions around should be different from adding features, and changes to one subsystem should be in a different commit than changes to another subsystem.
-  * Follow [these](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) conventions for commit messages.
-Or else.
+  - Just give a short summary. or follow [these](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for conventions.
-  * If your change is anything more than a few lines or small fixes, don't skip the extended description.
+  - If your change is anything more than a few lines or small fixes, don't skip the extended description.
 If you are always using `git commit` with the `-m` option, stop doing that.
 4. Push to your branch.
-  * `git push origin <your_branch_name>`.
+  - `git push origin <your_branch_name>`.
 5. Submit a pull request.
-  1. Log into Github.
-  1. Go to our repo.
   1. Select the branch that you just pushed from the "Branch" dropdown menu.
-  1. Click "New Pull Request".
+  2. Click "New Pull Request".
-  1. Review the changes that you made.
+  3. Review the changes that you made.
-  1. Explain what and why you did the things you're trying to commit.
+  4. Explain what and why you did the things you're trying to commit.
 Make the reviewer's life easier.
-  1. If you are happy with your changes, click "Create Pull Request".
+  5. If you are happy with your changes, click "Create Pull Request".
 6. Wait
-  * People must review (and approve of) your changes before they are merged - master is locked to any pull requests that don't have at least 2 reviews.
+ - People must review (and approve of) your changes before they are merged - master is locked to any pull requests that don't have at least 2 reviews.
-    * Specifically, the rules are that one of the following two conditions must be true for it to get merged:
-      1. 1 mentor and 1 other person have approved
-      1. 2 experienced students and one other person have approved
-  * If there are any concerns about your pull request, fix them.
-Depending on how severe the concerns are, the pull request may be merged without it, but everyone will be happier if you fix your code.
+ - If there are any concerns about your pull request, fix them; just do it bro;
 To update your PR, just push to the branch you made before.
   * Don't dismiss someone's review when you make changes - instead, ask them to re-review it.
 7. Merge your changes into master
   * If there are no conflicts, push the "merge" button.
   * If there are conflicts, fix them locally on your branch, push them, wait for Travis CI to pass, and then merge.
-8. ???
-9. Profit

 ### Code Review

 Code reviews are one of the hardest things to get right.
-There's a lot of discussion about this online, just [ddg](https://duckduckgo.com/?q=code+review+best+practices&t=brave&ia=web) it.
+There's a lot of discussion about this online, and those before us said [ddg](https://duckduckgo.com/?q=code+review+best+practices&t=brave&ia=web) i-

-You're putting yourself out there and asking your peers if your code is ready to be merged into master.
-It feels like you're asking your peers to tell you if you're good enough or smart enough.
-Trust that everyone feels this way, even your mentors with decades of programming experience.
-Remember this when you're reviewing someone elses **CODE**.

-There will be zero tolerance for attacking anyone in a code review.

-#### Why

-I think this list from [ProgrammerFriend](https://programmerfriend.com/code-review-best-practices/) sums it up nicely:

-* Improve code quality
-* Consistency in your projects
-* Finding bugs when they're fresh
-* Learning (by getting code reviewed) and Teaching (by reviewing other’s code)
-* Creating a sense of mutual responsibility
-* Being aware of changes to the code
-* Keeping everyone honest to maintain the highest quality of code
-* In general finding way better solutions to problems

-#### What

-* Correctness - Does the code do what the commit message suggest it does?
-* Readability - Prefer **clarity** over **cleverness**, on variable and method names that are unambiguous and convey intent.
-* Maintainability - Is code written, or commented, in such a way that someone else (or yourself a week or two later) understands why you did things the way you did?

-#### How

-Again, this list from [ProgrammerFriend](https://programmerfriend.com/code-review-best-practices/) sums it up nicely:

-* Be friendly
-* Review the code not the coder
+- Why:  So code breakyless.
-* Give short and precise comments about your findings.
+- How: Give short and precise comments about your findings.
 Make suggestions, link to documentation, generally be helpful.

-Prefer:

-"WDYT about `reverse` instead of `blah` here?
-It might make it easier to remember"

-Over:

-"`blah` sucks, let's make this `reverse`"

-## Credits

-* [ILITE robotics](https://github.com/iliterobotics/FRC-Robot-2019) and by extension [FRC Team 1678: Citrus Circuits](https://github.com/frc1678) for their efforts in writing outstanding contributing guidelines
+- What are you looking for:
+    1. Does it pass CI?
+    2. Does it have Tests?
+    3. Does it perform well?
+    4. Is it readible?
+    5. ~~You should probably check this before making a PR~~ Has it actually been tested on the robot?